renatocaliari/contornos/docs/en/apps.md

 ## Asynchronous integrative proposal decision
 [Under development]

-One of the difficulties in asynchronous integrative decision is being able to go through the process of [integrative decision of a proposal] (contornos#integrative-decision-of-proposal) in a reasonable time and without being forgotten, so here there are two models for inspiration.
+One of the difficulties in asynchronous integrative decision is being able to go through the process of [integrative decision of a proposal] (en/contornos#integrative-decision-of-proposal) in a reasonable time and without being forgotten, so here there are two models for inspiration.

 #### Model 1